 Look for other ways to affect your own bottom line.

 THE RISKY GAMBLE

-It’s never a wise idea to give an ultimatum.
+It’s probably not a wise idea to give an ultimatum.

 GIVE ME MORE MONEY OR I LEAVE.

-You are replaceable, everyone is, even if it will take time to develop someone to have your knowledge skills and experience.
+Most people are replaceable, and threats are rarely taken kindly, even if it will take time to develop someone to have your knowledge skills and experience.

 Instead take this meeting as an opportunity to learn more about what your company wants, and use it to arm yourself for the next time.

 6 Steps to earning more money by asking for a pay rise.

 It’s on you now – go do the work, and let us know how you get on in the comments below.